Plague Defense Spray

 Plague Defense blend is formulated to help support our efforts to avoid illness as one would avoid "the plague."

 Spray on public surfaces to sanitize.
 We use this on shopping cart handles, in public restrooms and so on.
+It can also be used as an air freshener.

 Application Suggestions (See Essential Oil Usage):